CSEmbree/yaaraa/README.md

   recordingprefix = rec_
   samplerate = 44100
   datalocation = /home/pi/data/
-  outputform = YAAFE
+  outputform = FILES
 ```
 Two recordings of duration 3 seconds at a sample rate of 44100Hz
 will be made.
 Each recording will be saved as a ".wav" file with the
 prefix "rec_".
 Filtering is off, so extracted audio data from Yaafe,
 directed by the local 'featureplan' file, and recordings are saved
-to the directory called "/home/pi/data/".
+directly to the directory "/home/pi/data/".
 All output is sent to
 stdout because background is "off".